GOP Rep. Blake Farenthold Resigns After Sexual Harassment Allegations

 “He is waiting on the advice of counsel to see what final bill is enacted,” Bob Haueter, Farenthold’s chief of staff, told HuffPost at the time.
 “Once the final bill is done and the law is changed and is complete and he can see that, he will make a determination of how he proceeds.”

-In his resignation announcement, Farenthold reflected on his time spent working to “make government more efficient and responsive, cut government spending, repeal Obamacare, protect life and reduce the debt.”
+In his resignation statemen, Farenthold reflected on his time spent working to “make government more efficient and responsive, cut government spending, repeal Obamacare, protect life and reduce the debt.”

-“It’s been an honor and privilege to serve the constituents of Texas’ 27th Congressional District,” he said.
 “I would like to thank my staff both in Washington and Texas for all of their hard work on behalf of our constituents.
-I would also like to thank my family for their unwavering support and most importantly the people that elected me.”
+I would also like to thank my family for their unwavering support and most importantly the people that elected me,” he said.